 The PFA contracted OceanWatch Australia to adapt practical ‘in-water’ sea survival training used by the yachting industry for the impacted professional fishers.

-EMS is a program in which oyster farmers undertake a risk assessment to identify hazards affecting water quality and the growth of oyster farm produce.
+EMS was a program in which oyster farmers undertook risk assessments to identify hazards affecting water quality and the growth of oyster farm produce.

-CRDI is a group of volunteer biologists/engineers across Australia seeking to resolve key issues with fish passage restrictions where culvert crossing divide waterways.
+CRDI was a group of volunteer biologists/engineers across Australia seeking to resolve key issues with fish passage restrictions where culvert crossings divide waterways.